iagoleal/iagoleal.github.io/content/unposts/dynamic-programming.md

 is again called dynamic programming, and at first it also didn't seem so much like the others instances.

-So, what is happening here?
+So, what's happening here?
-Did everybody choose to call their algorithms dynamic programming just because it is a cool name?[^dp-name]
+Did everybody choose to call their algorithms dynamic programming just because it's a cool name?[^dp-name]
 Well, in fact there are some principles that apply to all of those instances, from planning a rocket's trajectory to TeX's word-wrapping.
 And the [list goes on and on](https://en.wikipedia.org/wiki/Dynamic_programming#Algorithms_that_use_dynamic_programming).